-Revolutionary Security is Here! - YaNoticias
+Revolutionary Security is Here! - YANoticias

 # Cons

-– The complexity of adopting new technology can be daunting for some organizations.
+– The complexity of adopting new technology can be daunting for some organisations.

 – Potentially high resource requirements for implementation and maintenance.